dmitrykologrivko/nestjs-boilerplate/packages/core/docs/bootstrap.md

 Method `start` calls bootstrapper methods in the next flow:
 1. `createContainer` creates Nest application container
 2. `onInit` does initial application setup related to the bootstrapper
-3. `onCustomInit` does custom initial application setup related to the bootstrapper
+3. `meta.onInit` does custom initial application setup related to the bootstrapper
 4. `runLoaders` executes provided loaders
 5. `onStart` runs the logic of starting application